kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 The `kubectl` tool uses the `--validate` flag to set the level of field validation.
 Historically `--validate` was used to toggle client-side validation on or off as a boolean flag.
-Since Kubernetes 1.25, kubectl uses server-side field validation when sending requests to a serer with this feature enabled.
+Since Kubernetes 1.25, kubectl uses server-side field validation when sending requests to a server with this feature enabled.
 Validation will fall back to client-side only when it cannot connect to an API server with field validation enabled.
 It accepts the values `ignore`, `warn`,